wusatosi/exemplar/README.md

 </details>

-### Configure and Build the project using CMake Preset
+### Configure and Build the Project Using CMake Presets

-This project recommends using [CMake Preset](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html) to configure, build and test the project.
+This project recommends using [CMake Presets](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html) to configure, build and test the project.
-Appropriate presets for major compilers has been included by default.
+Appropriate presets for major compilers have been included by default.
 You can use `cmake --list-presets` to see all available presets.

 Here is an example to invoke the `gcc-debug` preset.